Technically-Teta/Week14_Quiz1/README.md

 3. in client gitignore  - `**\node_modules`   --node_modules are committed, remove them from repo on GitHub
 4. in server gitignore  - `**\node_modules`   --node_modules are committed, remove them from repo on GitHub
-5. `git mv client/server/ ./server`          --Correct the file architecture using command line
+5. `git mv client/server/ ./server`          --Correct the file architecture using command line/ Correct the server file’s directory by moving it to the appropriate directory
 6.  - document errors you encountered and how you fixed them, ---  - server 8080 was already running so I did to this kill the server  -- sudo lsof -iTCP:8080 -sTCP:LISTEN
 7.  - screenshot of the app's webpage: